Divya110205/event-registration/README.md

 Select any one preset size of your choice.

 ### Step 3:
-Select the shapes ypu need.
+Select the shapes you need.

 ### Step 4:
 Import images as needed.